How Much Does 3D Scanning Cost?

 Additionally, structured light scanning struggles with both black and reflective surfaces.
-To scan such objects, we coat them with welding developer, which is essentially a washable white spray paint.
+To scan such objects, we coat them with a washable white spray paint.
 If your parts can’t be painted, we would have to use a different technology at the cost of accuracy.

 Our Faro laser scanner is the way to go for larger parts that don’t require the level of accuracy offered by blue light scanning.
 With this scanner, a laser is run over each face of the object.
 This scanner is attached to a moveable arm, which makes it a more agile scanner that can scan difficult to reach areas on an object.
 Additionally, a laser scanner performs much better when faced with black or reflective objects, so the objects will not need to be painted as with the blue light scanner.

 An additional feature on our laser scanner is a touch probe scanner, which can be used separately or in tandem with the laser scanner.
 The touch probe scanner allows more precise measurements as the probe is touched to various points on the object’s surface.
 This can help with particular areas of an object and makes it an excellent tool to use alongside the laser scanner.
 Furthermore, if you only need a few critical dimensions, rather than a scan of the entire object, we can get those measurements in a matter of minutes with the touch probe.
 This serves as a faster, albeit less precise, alternative to CMM.